 7. Outdated or failing hardware is killing it

 The hardware (memory, hard drive, etc) performance tax more quickly if you use an old Acer Aspire.
 Not to mention that the volume/capacity could be bottleneck.
-For example, basically Windows 8 requires minimum 4GB in RAM to run smoothly.
-Also, if a failing or fragmented hard drive can seriously slow down your Acer as well.
+For example, Windows 8 requires minimum 4GB in RAM to run smoothly (more for Windows 10).
+Also, a failing or fragmented hard drive can seriously slow down your Acer as well.

 How to fix it: Repair or upgrade hardware components.
 If your Acer often freezes on third-party programs, consider adding more RAM (memory chips).
 If your hard drive has a small volume or becomes faulty, replace it with a solid-state drive (SSD).

 8. Your Acer has quality issues

 In rare cases, a sluggish Acer laptop can be attributed to quality problems.
-Particularly when your Acer is brand new and you haven’t installed many problems.
+Particularly when your Acer is brand new and you haven't installed many applications.

-What to do: Contact Acer customer support immediately and ask for a repair or replacement, depending on the warranty assurance.
+What to do: Contact Acer customer support immediately and request a repair or replacement, depending on the warranty assurance.
 Note: be aware that you should not try installing another operating system other than Windows (e.g. Linux) by yourself as this could endanger your qualifications for free services.
-In case you need, here's the official link to get in touch with Acer Support.
+In case you need, here's the official link to get in touch with the Acer Support.

 What else?
 Share your story!

 There are many ways to speed up an Acer computer, depending on your model specifications and other factors (age, using habits, etc).
 We've heard many times that reformatting Windows system is the only way to go, but that is simply not true.

 If you really want to boost your laptop performance and care less about cost, we'd recommend you try upgrading your Acer hard drive to a solid-state drive (SSD).
 That's almost a guaranteed turn-up solution.

 What do you think about this guide?
 We'd love to hear from you!
-If you like it, kindly share it with your friends/colleagues; If you have any question, post it below.
+If you like it, kindly share it with your friends/colleagues; If you have any question, let us know here.